Protecting Cash as A Payment Method

 NACA is working with Brink’s, GardaWorld, and Loomis to promote strategies to reinforce the importance of cash in our society.
 Our goal is to advocate policies that allow consumers to make purchases in brick-and-mortar stores using the payment methods of their choice, including cash.

 The Payment Choice Act, for example, would do just that -- mandate all retail businesses to accept cash as a valid form of payment.
 It would also ban businesses from charging a higher price for a cash payment than another form of payment.
-The House version was introduced in May 2019 by Rep. Donald Payne Jr. (D-NJ10) and the Senate version was introduced in July 2020 by Sen. Bob Menendez (D-NJ).
+The House version, H.R.
+4395, was introduced in July 2021 by Rep. Donald Payne Jr. (D-NJ-10).

 Why Cash Remains an Important Part of American Life